S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Stardust Chollima/README.md

 Persistence (Runs at Startup): The script modifies the Windows Registry (Run key) to automatically start on reboot.
 Every time the user logs in, the malicious script executes again, ensuring the attacker regains control.

+## The fourth stage (payload connect to HTTPS-C2 Server)

+C&C server on HTTPS: When a command is received, it is executed using the PowerShell command in Windows.
+The output of the command is captured and sent back to the C2 server.